 - Option: 1/125, f/8, ISO 100, no VR

 I’ll go for the second option if I had a tripod without giving it a second thought.
-All said and done ISO 100 is still better than ISO 400.
+All said and done ISO 100 is still better than ISO 400 (if you don’t have an ISO invariant camera).
 Camera shake is worse than noise so without a tripod, the first option is a no brainer.

 Comfort and stability that the tripods / monopods provide is unmatched but I never permit them to bind my mobility down while photographing.